Top

 2. Allowable deductions: A HUF (Hindu Undivided Family) or individual spending on stipulated tax-saving avenues can claim a deduction of up to INR 1.5 lakh

 3. Section 80C and 24: These are other tax-saving tools for interest paid on home loans.
-Homeowners can claim up to INR 2 Lakh as tax deductions for interest on home loans of self-occupied property.
+Homeowners can claim up to INR 2 Lakh as tax deductions for interest on home loans of self-occupied property (applies to self-occupied property under Section 24b).

 4. Deduction on house rent for employees: An employee can claim a tax deduction for house rent paid if the employee or their spouse does not own residential accommodation.
 This deduction comes under section 80GG of the Indian Income Tax Act, 1961.